Interested in knowing how blockchain can improve the gaming industry?

 Smart contract execution results are recorded in a decentralized blockchain, and those records are immutable.
 No centralized agent can change the public address where the assets are stored, hence no one can change the ownership of the in-game assets.

-Read about the irreversible execution of smart contracts in “How to Deploy Smart Contract on Ethereum?”.
+Read about the irreversible execution of smart contracts in “How to Deploy Smart Contracts on Ethereum?”.

 A game like CryptoKitties is a ’Decentralized App‘ (DApp).
 If you are a gaming entrepreneur or developer, you will likely take the DApp route to launch your blockchain-based game.